jnockels-sys/green-coding/README.md

 #### Group 1 - HTML file ####

+This image was made available, with permissions gained, by Mariam Yamin, University of Sheffield Senior Archivist, and captured to 300 DPI with a high quality camera.
 Could the image be compressed?
 Through open and free tools such as [Squoosh](https://squoosh.app/)?

 You could also experiment with the newer [WebP image format](https://en.wikipedia.org/wiki/WebP#Support), although this may depend on browser compatibility, showing how digital sustainability and interoperability can impact climate goals.